A Day in the Life of a Trip

 - Pilots officially accept the trip after receiving a flight brief

-- Flight Coordination and crew review outstanding operational questions, like weather, runway limitations, or NOTAMs (Notice to All Airmen, with timely information for the flight)
+- Flight Planning and crew review outstanding operational questions, like weather, runway limitations, or NOTAMs (Notice to All Airmen, with timely information for the flight)

 - Passenger count or airport changes require a new crew brief from Flight Coordination